Drug and Alcohol Information

 Skills for navigating challenging situations.

-Students solve crimes and learn how opioids affect the body.
+Game where students solve crimes and learn how opioids affect the body.
+Spanish language version available.

 Aussie Optimism is a school-based health promotion program with a positive psychology approach.

 Year: Year 1–2, Year 3–4, Year 5–6, Year 7–8

 Curriculum-based program featuring engaging cartoons to prevent harm from cannabis, MDMA/ecstasy & methamphetamine "Ice"

 Fun, arcade-style game to educate students about drug effects and potential harms.

 Online program aiming to prevent uptake of smoking & reduce use for current smokers.
 Spanish language version available.

 Solve drug-related mysteries using science.

 Game where student solve drug-related cases by gathering evidence.
 Spanish language version available.